Arts and culture are celebrated and supported as a critical and necessary component of a livable and inclusive Arlington community.

-Embracing Arlington Arts is an independent organization whose mission is to inform others about the importance and diversity of the arts, artists and arts organizations in our community; celebrate the critical contributions the arts make to all sectors of our County; spearhead initiatives that maintain and grow the County’s cultural identity; and spread the word about the diverse performance and cultural events held in Arlington.
-We achieve our mission through several channels.
+Embracing Arlington Arts, a non-profit organization, achieves our mission through three primary strategies: inform others about the importance and diversity of the arts, artists and arts organizations in our community; spearhead initiatives that maintain and grow the County’s cultural identity; and spread the word about the diverse performance and cultural events held in Arlington.

 She also has had and will continue to feature several dignitaries on the show, including Second Lady Karen Pence (talking about art therapy), Arlington County’s “First Lady” Megan Beyer, former NEA Chair Jane Chu, DC FOX News Reporter Anjali Hemphill, and Arlington County Board members Katie Cristol and Christian Dorsey.

-Janet Kopenhaver issues Press Releases and outreach to media outlets when important news about the importance of the arts is released.
+The organization issues Press Releases and outreach to media outlets when important news about the benefits of the arts is released.
 Several releases have been picked up by the local media.

-Finally, Janet and other Board members attend numerous functions and networking events throughout the year to talk about the arts with County leaders, residents and arts patrons.
+Finally, Board members attend numerous functions and networking events throughout the year to talk about the arts with County leaders, residents and arts patrons.
 They also serve as expert speakers on the arts throughout the region at numerous events.

-During this past year, Embracing Arlington Arts organized 4 workshops for non-profit organizations to help them be more successful and therefore grow the County’s cultural identity.
-They focused on social media, fundraising and meeting local concierges.
+Over the last several years Embracing Arlington Arts organized workshops for non-profit organizations to help them be more successful and therefore grow the County’s cultural identity.
+They focused on social media, fundraising, meeting local concierges and strategic planning.

-Embracing Arlington Arts also raised funds to purchase a media package on behalf of the non-profit arts organizations in Arlington that allows each of them to publish a column once a year (with an estimated readership of 250,000) to help them spread the word about upcoming events and performances.
-It is anticipated that funds will again be raised next year to purchase another year subscription as feedback from the arts organizations indicates that they have been very successful.
+Embracing Arlington Arts also raised funds to purchase a media package on behalf of the non-profit arts organizations in Arlington that allows each of them to publish a column once a year (with an estimated readership of 400,000) to help them spread the word about upcoming events and performances.
+Funds were again raised for this upcoming year to purchase another subscription.
+Feedback from the arts organizations indicates that they have been very successful thus far.

-Since its inception in February 2017, Embracing Arlington Arts has developed and cultivated its email listserv from a little over 100 to now almost 600.
+Since its inception in February 2017, Embracing Arlington Arts has developed and cultivated its email listserv from a little over 100 to now over 1200.
 This list continues to grow each day.
 Each month, Embracing Arlington Arts sends out an Update to these arts supporters and patrons about arts developments, new studies or reports on the arts, and much more.
-At the end of each Update, there is a comprehensive three-month calendar of all the events and productions being held in Arlington by arts organizations and artists.
+Each Update includes a comprehensive three-month calendar of all the events and productions being held in Arlington by arts organizations and artists.
 The organization also is very active on social media and is constantly promoting events each day.